-SEND Information Report - Reviewed and Updated February 2018
+SEND Information Report - Updated January 2020

 At Broadway Junior School, we firmly believe that all children are unique with different needs, interests and aspirations.
 Via the planning, organisation and delivery of a stimulating, challenging and relevant curriculum our aim is to successfully address the academic, social, physical, spiritual and moral needs of all our children.
 To ensure equality of opportunity staff ensure that all work and activities are appropriately differentiated.